stoeps13/connections-doc/source/admin/migrate/t_install_interim-fix.md

 The log files that are created by the wizard are located under the [connections\_root](../plan/i_ovr_r_directory_conventions.md)/version/log directory.

+!!! note
-**Note:** Check the <timestamp\>\_<fix name\>\_<feature name\>\_install.log to find the `Build Successful` message near the end of the file.
+    Check the <timestamp\>\_<fix name\>\_<feature name\>\_install.log to find the `Build Successful` message near the end of the file.
 If this message exists, you installed fixes successfully.
 Otherwise, uninstall the fix and then install again.

 Your Connections deployment was updated.
 To check the logs, go to the [IM\_root](../plan/i_ovr_r_directory_conventions.md) directory and open the applicationUpdate.log file, where application is the name of an Connections application.

+!!! note
-**Note:** If you receive an installation failed message for any of the components in the summary screen, check the installation logs.
+    If you receive an installation failed message for any of the components in the summary screen, check the installation logs.
 Next, resynchronize the nodes, and then rerun the updateInstaller wizard.
 The components that were previously marked as `failed` should be eligible for upgrade.
 Processing this upgrade for the components should succeed on the second attempt.
 If it fails a second time, contact your HCL vendor.

 **Parent topic:**[Installing fixes](../migrate/c_installing_interim_fixes.md)